bchabrier/MoneyPatch/README.md

 # MoneyPatch
-ofx and qif patches for Microsoft Money 2005
+This provides `ofx` and `qif` patches for Microsoft Money 2005.
+Indeed, sometimes the files downloaded from banks do not load nicely into MSMoney.
+The program installs `ofxpatch.bat` and `qifpatch.bat` as filters processing the data and reformatting correctly.

 # Installation
 To install, run `ofxpatch` and `qifpatch` in elevated mode.
+This will register `ofxpatch.bat` and `qifpatch.bat` as the programs to be called when files with `.ofx` and `.qif` extensions are opened.

 ## Supported banks